-The 12MP Vandal Hemispheric Analytics Indoor Camera supports all current browsers without requiring any additional plug-in or add-on (e. g. for H.264 / MJPEG support).
+The 2MP Vandal Bullet Analytics Camera supports all current browsers without requiring any additional plug-in or add-on (e. g. for H.264 / MJPEG support).
 Microsoft Internet Explorer with ActiveX is recommended for best performance and H.265 support

 A client program will be automatically installed to the PC when connecting to the camera.
-If using Microsoft Internet Explorer, ensure downloading the ActiveX control is allowed by either changing the ActiveX controls and plug-ins or setting Internet's security level to default.
+If using Microsoft Internet Explorer, ensure downloading the ActiveX control is allowed by either changing the ActiveX controls and plug-in/add-on (H.264 and MJPEG) or setting Internet's security level to default.